Tibialis Posterior Tendinopathy

 Phase 4: Restore Concentric Muscle Strength

 Calf strength and power should gradually progress from non-weight bear to partial, and then full weight bear and resistance loaded exercises.
-You may also require strengthening your other leg, gluteal and lower core muscles, depending on your assessment findings.
+Depending on your assessment findings, you may also require strengthening your other leg, gluteal and lower core muscles.
 Your physiotherapist will guide you.

 Phase 5: Normalise Foot Biomechanics